TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The Tale of the Tico and the Gringo

 Costa Ricans are some of the warmest people I have ever met, and many other foreigners have noticed that same hospitality.
-Most are open and gregarious, and only become reserved when they think you might not speak or attempt to speak their language (perhaps thinking that you are not interested).
+Most are open and gregarious and only become reserved when they think you might not speak or attempt to speak their language (perhaps thinking that you are not interested).
 Manners get you everywhere.
 A smile or a nod are among the types of wordless gestures that are greatly appreciated.
-The first time I offered a señora my seat on a bus a new world opened.
-Not only did she give me a homemade tamale, but I suddenly became part of a chat between several people—a normal occurrence for Ticos anywhere they might be.
+The first time I offered a señora my seat on a bus, a new world opened.
+Not only did she give me a homemade tamale, but I suddenly became part of a chat between several people — a regular occurrence for Ticos anywhere they might be.
 Over time, I have met several new friends on buses, at local markets, or taking a ticket to stand in line at a bank.

 Yes, there are many gringos in Costa Rica.
 It is, after all, the most affluent and sophisticated country in the region, stable, neutral with no military, and has ample tourism and immigration options for retirees and expats.
-Such factors have allowed Costa Rica to concentrate on conservation and social programs that in turn make it more attractive internationally.
+Such factors have allowed Costa Rica to concentrate on conservation and social programs, making it more attractive internationally.
 "Gringo" is not simply a derogatory term, by the way.
 The meaning and insinuation depend upon the context and attitude of the extranjero (foreigner).
-Sure, there are mixed feelings among Ticos regarding the huge influence on the local economy by foreign investment that is relatively massive, even if the impact is often beneficial.
-Many Europeans and North Americans move or retire to Costa Rica.
-So long as expats or retirees do not act arrogantly, and at least attempt to speak Spanish, they are welcomed by most Ticos.
-Many gringos have a hard time learning the language and so tend to bond closely within their own circles—unfortunate, understandable, but ultimately their loss.
+Sure, there are mixed feelings among Ticos regarding the considerable influence of foreign investment on the local economy, which is relatively massive, even if the impact is often beneficial.
+Many Europeans and North Americans continue to move or retire to Costa Rica.
+So long as expats or retirees do not act arrogantly and at least attempt to speak Spanish, they are welcomed by most Ticos.
+Many gringos have a hard time learning the language and so tend to bond closely within their own circles — unfortunate, understandable, but ultimately their loss.

 Sharing community and paradise in Costa Rica